And Yet We're Still Here

 These irregular soundscapes fade out quickly; for the majority of the hour, the composition is true to the title's promise of pulse and pattern.
 I struggle post-show to remember specific moments of the score.
 I recall attempting to count beats (is this 4/4?
 6/4?
 12/4?) and being foiled by Price's complexly overlapping oscillations; the thudding and popping of his abstracted heartbeats seep right through my skin but move too quickly for me to analyze them.
 The music does not leave the space with me except in my memory of the dancers, as their bodies interpret pulse and pattern.

 A relentlessly "neutral" expression masks the dancers: piercing gaze fixed in the middle distance, lips at rest, cheeks etched and linear.
 This is most meaningful, though, where it relents.
 Sp3 begins with a kind of prologue.
 Bridge and Stoyanova stand downstage, a foot or so apart, in a craggy shock of light (lighting by Mark O'Maley), loosely and unsentimentally holding hands.
-Bridge's eyes are relaxed; she scans the crowd (this does not happen again).
+Bridge's eyes are relaxed; she scans the crowd (this direct eye contact never happens again).
 Stoyanova's face cracks, wide mouth, crinkly eyes, tongue unfurled and taunting: Kali face.
 Bridge glances at her and Stoyanova returns to neutral, with a slight smile.
 Don't take this all too seriously, the sequence suggests.

 Bridge performs the single extended solo, which occurs right around the middle of the score.
 Though Sp3 is broken into individual movements separated neatly by blackouts, only one of the twelve or so movements is completely solo.
 The choreography of Sp3 is intentionally repetitive, with movements re-quoted and re-quoted in new contexts; so, in this solo, Bridge is doing little which has not been done before.
 But it feels slightly slower, slightly more embodied—as if, instead of automatically following impulses from without, she is experiencing and choosing the flow.
 In the middle of the solo, the light plot changes from a crystalline, fragmented net of blue to a blue field.
 Bridge pauses and breathes.
 She is not "with us," as she was at the start of the evening when she met our eyes, but she is here, present, in her body.